machaao/machaao-samples/index.rst

 We see there is a gap between good chat bots and end users, alleviated now by the removal of Discover feature by Facebook.

-We aim to bridge this gap between developers and end users!
+We aim to bridge this gap between chat bots and end users!

 How it Works?
 -----------------------------------------------------------------------------